 During a line edit, I will turn on Track Changes in Microsoft Word and make changes to your document, rewording as necessary to smooth out the prose.
-A line edit includes a copyedit, but a copyedit does not include a line edit.
-A copyedit is primarily focused on correcting errors in punctuation, usage, grammar, and spelling.
+A line edit should be followed by a copy edit.
+A copy edit is primarily focused on correcting errors in punctuation, usage, grammar, and spelling.
 These "PUGS" don't address readability and flow.

 Yes.
 This step separates the serious professionals from the amateurs.
 Don't try to do it yourself either.
 As a fellow author, I understand how tempting this is, but believe me, you cannot see the errors in your work at this stage.

 Many beginning writers feel lost when it comes to self-editing.
 I’m here to help.
 Feel free to send me your questions and make use of the Resources page.

 Get a detailed assessment of your needs and a recommended plan of action.
 For most authors, this is a great entry point.
 The evaluation is usually about five pages long.
 No edits are made directly to your document.